Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 “They (EC pills) aren’t intended to be used as a regular form of contraception.
 But you can use emergency contraception more than once in a menstrual cycle if you need to.”National Health System of the United Kingdom:

-They don’t want you to use them as regular contraception because they don’t work as well as regular birth control (ring, patch, pill, IUDs, implant, shots).
-They can fail 25% of the time, depending where you are in your cycle and how soon you take the medication vs. the other methods which only fail 2% or 1/1000 depending on the method.
+Do not use EC as your regular “Plan A, go to” contraception because EC does NOT work as well as regular birth control (ring, patch, pill, IUDs, implant, shots).
+EC can fail 25% of the time, depending where you are in your cycle and how soon you take the medication vs. the other methods which only fail 2% or 1/1000 depending on the method.

 Here’s our video on EC